sfdx-isv/preview-2gp-version-settings/EXPERIMENT_3.md

 Managed 2GPs WITH **Version Settings** support have the following capabilities:

 1. Subscriber Apex classes and Visualforce components CAN be "pinned" to a specific version of the 2GP.
-2. Package versions that introduce `@Deprecated` dependencies WILL CAUSE compilation errors in subscriber Apex if the subscriber classes are not "pinned" to a version where the dependency was not `@Deprecated`.
+2. Package versions that introduce `@Deprecated` dependencies WILL CAUSE compilation errors in Subscriber Apex unless...
+  * The Subscriber class is "pinned" to a version where the dependency was not `@Deprecated`.
+  * The Subscriber class is "pinned" to an older package version that was created without **Version Settings** support.
 3. Packaged Apex classes in 2GPs CAN USE the `System.requestVersion()` method now.

 ## Objectives of this Experiment